orca17/JILU-Auto-Gas-Sales-Report/README.md

 - Added buttons for page navigation on a single page.
 - Used KPI visuals to compare actual gas sales to target sales with trend over time.

+## Tools Used
+ - Power BI
+ - Microsoft Excel
+ - DAX (Data Analysis Expressions)
+ -
+## Final Conclusion
+This project successfully demonstrates how Power BI can be leveraged to analyze and visualize monthly auto gas sales and employee performance.
+By building interactive dashboards with well-modeled relationships and DAX measures, the report offers actionable insights into fuel sales, operational efficiency, and employee contribution—enabling better business decisions at a glance.